-The School of Natural and Social Sciences houses five research centers and 13 academic departments offering 32 major programs, six secondary education programs, 25 minor programs, 12 graduate programs and 10 postbaccalaureate teacher certification programs.
+The School of Natural and Social Sciences houses three research centers and 13 academic departments offering more than 30 major programs, over 20 minor programs, two undergraduate certificates, numerous graduate programs, and four postbaccalaureate teacher certification programs.

-As an institution, the university backs its commitment by putting substantial financial resources behind faculty-mentored undergraduate research.
+As an institution, Buffalo State values undergraduate research.
+The university backs its commitment by putting substantial financial resources behind faculty-mentored undergraduate research.
 The Undergraduate Research Office promotes, supports, and funds undergraduate research in all academic areas—from the sciences to the arts—and for all committed students.
-More than 400 students present their research through posters and performances each year at the Student Research and Creativity Celebration.
+Between 300 and 400 students present their research through posters, oral presentations, and performances each year at the Student Research and Creativity Conference.
 They also compete for Undergraduate Summer Research Fellowships, which support eight weeks of paid research activity.